Physician Relationship and Monitoring

 and behavioral stress management can be effective in treating hypochondria.
 This involves regular counseling with a psychotherapist to recognize false beliefs, understand anxiety, and stop anxious behaviors.

-[SSRIs], tricyclics antidepressants) may help relieve the symptoms of hypochondria.
+serotonin reuptake inhibitors, tricyclics antidepressants) may help relieve the symptoms of hypochondria, but there is limited proof.